 Intresearch operated successfully for 6 years.
 A large client failed to pay overrun charges they caused, and I stopped their project.
 They sued, I countersued and won, but the disruption and legal fees cost the life of the business.
 I moved with my wife to her home state of Pennsylvania and started Beiswenger and Associates, Inc., developing many more new products for clients.
 I have, quite literally, become an expert at doing things I've never done before - and that's not an oxymoron.
 I now have my name on 21 U.S. patents and 9 foreign ones.
 I have also learned a way to teach anyone to be creative.

-I am semi-retired now, but a Partner in Product Research Associates, LLC (doing what the name suggests).
-I am also a member of the Biosymtec Initiative team; and I am the founding Director of City of God Villages, which has given me the opportunity to do a little conceptual architecture.
-The concept village to the right was for Christians who lost their homes in Northern Kurdistan.
+In 2014 I co-founded a small school in Jaipur, India called the Children of Hope School.
+The founder is an MBA who left a successful career to start the school.
+I write the website code for the school (childrenofhopeschool.com).
+In 2016 I was elected as President and CEO of Predictive Inc. (www.predictiveincorporated.com), a medical device developer.
+I am also a Partner in Product Research Associates, LLC (doing what the name suggests).
+I am the founding Director of City of God Villages (cityofgodvillages.com), which has given me the opportunity to do a little conceptual architecture.
+The concept village on the left was for Christians who lost their homes in Northern Kurdistan.
 There is little hope of developing that for them now.
-I published a novel about the Village entitled, of course, City of God Village.
+I also published a novel about the Village entitled, of course, City of God Village.